 This guitar is for sale at The Cottage in Bethany, Oklahoma.
 Call (405) 603-7493 for purchase and shipping.

-Three- and four-string guitars made from cigar boxes without frets, generally played with a slide.
+Three- and four-string guitars made without frets, generally played with a slide.
 Headstocks are hand-carved and chiseled, all necks are hardwood, and each can be played either as an acoustic or an electric/amplified.

 This guitar is for sale at The Cottage in Bethany, Oklahoma.
 Call (405) 603-7493 for purchase and shipping.